simdjson/simdjson/CONTRIBUTING.md

 - The library is focused on performance.
 Well-documented performance optimization are invited.
 - Fixes to known or newly discovered bugs are always welcome.
 Typically, a bug fix should come with a test demonstrating that the bug has been fixed.
-- The simdjson library is advanced software and maintanability and flexibility are always a concern.
-Specific contributions to improve maintanability and flexibility are invited.
+- The simdjson library is advanced software and maintainability and flexibility are always a concern.
+Specific contributions to improve maintainability and flexibility are invited.